 - Spend enough time talking about joys, fears, problems, and accomplishments in life before you pray.
 Make sure you are on the same page with your wife.

-- It's okay to use help for your routine.
-Two Hearts Praying as One was great for us.
+- It’s okay to use help for your routine.
+Two Hearts Praying as One was a great tool for us.
 It forced us into a normal routine with biblically-centered conversation before we went before the throne.
-It is okay to pray together without the aid of a prayer journal or devotional, but every once in a while it is helpful to use the aid.

 - Pray even when in disagreement.
 Usually men just need to admit their pride and step away from the argument.
 This is an opportunity to humble yourself, apologize, demonstrate forgiveness, and be the leader.